-AMQP request is used to operate on an AMQP node (like queue).
+AMQP request is used to operate on an AMQP node (such as a queue or topic).

 Actions available: Send.